-A second beach is shaped beyond the river Kladisos and extends up to Aptera beach.
-Kladisos beach is a nice long sandy (and pebbly in places) bay.
-Despite the fact that this is very close to Chania and it is very nice, this beach is secluded and not organized.
-The easiest way to access the beach is by crossing the Kladisos river, using the pedestrian bridge.
+Further along the river Kladisos, a second beach unfolds all the way up to Aptera beach.
+Kladisos beach is a lengthy sandy bay, interspersed with pebbly areas.
+Despite its proximity to Chania and its appealing beauty, the beach remains relatively secluded and unspoiled.
+The simplest way to access this beach is by crossing the Kladisos river via the pedestrian bridge.

 There are various activities available at Nea Chora beaches, including swimming, sunbathing, beach volleyball, and water sports such as jet skiing and parasailing.

 Yes, there are several restaurants and cafes located near Nea Chora beaches, offering a variety of food and drinks.